camptocamp/c2cgeoportal/doc/integrator/customise.rst

 .. _integrator_customise:

 =========================
-Customise the application
+Customize the application
 =========================

 .. toctree::
    :maxdepth: 2

-The application can be customised in the following manners:
+The application can be customized in the following manners:
 ``functionalities``, ``UI metadata`` and data model extensions.

 The functionalities will be attached to the ``role`` and the ``theme``,